 ADRA is on the ground responding.
 Your donation today provides immediate and long-term assistance to people and communities affected by natural disasters, famines, civil conflicts, and other catastrophic events, including the response in Morocco.

 ADRA is working with our team in Ukraine to provide urgent humanitarian aid including water, food, shelter, blankets and clothing.
 We are also working with our ADRA teams in surrounding countries, including Poland, Romania and Hungary, as they respond to the needs of incoming refugees.
 According to the United Nations, at least 12 million people have fled their homes since Russia’s invasion of Ukraine.
 We are also responding to the recent flooding cause by damage to the Kakhovka Dam.
 You can find out more details of our response here.

 Earthquakes in Türkiye

 In the early hours of Monday 6 February, a 7.8 magnitude tremor struck Türkiye (formerly Turkey) near the city of Gaziantep.
-The death toll across Türkiye and Syria currently sits at over 46,000.
+The death toll across Türkiye and Syria currently sits at almost 60,000.
 The greatest needs have been identified as shelter, healthcare, food and non-food items.

-ADRA Syria has established two shelters in local schools in Aleppo, and has also provided 2,000 people in a shelter in Latakia with drinking water, cash vouchers, and blankets.
+ADRA Syria has established shelters in local schools in Aleppo, and is providing affected people with drinking water, cash vouchers, and blankets.